Arijit18/scape/README.md

 # scape
-Scape is Django based social blog site in making
+Scape is Django based social blog site in making.